Uniswap/org-v1/src/pages/blog/02-uniswap-info/index.md

 ---

-If you are looking for more Uniswap analytics tools check out [https://github.com/Uniswap/universe](https://github.com/Uniswap/universe) for a list of tools.
+If you are looking for more Uniswap protocol analytics tools check out [https://github.com/Uniswap/universe](https://github.com/Uniswap/universe) for a list of tools.

 You can check out the repo on [github](https://github.com/Uniswap/uniswap-info) if you’d like to explore how everything works.